-5-1 COMPLETION OF DIVISION FORMS

-- (A) Information required on Division forms shall be typed or legibly written in black or blue ink, completed in full and in accordance with Division requirements as to form and content.
+- 5-1 COMPLETION OF DIVISION FORMS - (A) Information required on Division forms shall be typed or legibly written in black or blue ink, completed in full and in accordance with Division requirements as to form and content.
 Forms that do not comply with this rule may not be accepted for filing.
 Position statements relative to liability which do not meet Division requirements will be returned to the insurer. - (B) Insurers may transmit data in an electronic format only as directed by the Division. - (C) All first reports of injury and notices of contest filed with the Division shall be transmitted electronically via electronic data interchange (EDI) or via the Division's internet filing process.
-First Reports of Injury and Notices of Contest cannot be submitted via electronic mail - (D) All filings shall be sent via electronic submission to the Division. - (a) Only one file per submission is permitted.
-All exhibits shall be combined into one file with the filing or form.
-Multiple attachments will not be accepted. - (b) The subject line of the email and the attached file name must be named in this order: wc#, claimant first and last name, and type of document. - (c) The certificate of service should reflect the date it was submitted to the division of workers' compensation. - (d) All admissions; petitions to modify, terminate, or suspend (wc54); request for lump sum payments (wc62); and motions to close for lack of prosecution (wc192) must be sent to: cdle_dowc_filings@state.co.us - (i) In order to electronically submit a motion to close, all parties must have an electronic mail address - (ii) If electronic mail addresses are not available, these forms will be accepted via regular mail along with self-addressed, postage-paid envelopes for all parties. - (e) All other motions (other than motions to close which are addressed under rule 7) and submissions for prehearings and settlement unit must be addressed to: cdle_dowc_prehearings@state.co.us.
-Motions must be accompanied by a proposed order. - (f) All other communications not specifically addressed in this rule, including but not limited to objections to final admissions, entries of appearance, and workers' claims for compensation must be addressed to: cdle workers compensation@state.co.us - (E) The Director may grant an exemption to an insurer from filing electronically because of a small number of filings or financial hardship.
+First Reports of Injury and Notices of Contest cannot be submitted via electronic mail. - (D) The Director may grant an exemption to an insurer from filing electronically because of a small number of filings or financial hardship.
 Any insurer requesting an exemption from electronic filing may do so in letter form addressed to the Director.
 The request should provide specific justification(s) for the requested exemption.
-The letter should address whether an exemption is sought for only EDI or also for internet filing.

-(F) In the event compliance with 5-1(C) is prevented by technological errors beyond the control of the filing party, a waiver may be requested by submitting the division-issued paper form along with a cover letter addressed to the Director identifying the reason for the request.
+The letter should address whether an exemption is sought for only EDI or also for internet filing. - (E) In the event compliance with 5-1(C) is prevented by technological errors beyond the control of the filing party, a waiver may be requested by submitting the division-issued paper form along with a cover letter addressed to the Director identifying the reason for the request.
 Upon receipt of a request the Division will either accept the paper form or notify the filing party that electronic submission will be required.